FraMeS – Mentoring-Program for Female Scientists

-The mentoring programmes are unknown instruments for career advancement in economy and science.
-Mentoring is used by universities in particular for a gender-equitable personnel development and should prepare women to an academic career and support them to achieve leading roles.
-The programme focuses on support and advice given by an experienced mentor to a young scientist or a student (mentee).
-Mentors share information and experiences, which can be otherwise acquired only informally.
-The mentee will find support by acquiring technical, social and personal key competences and improve his/her professional network.
-In this way mentoring combines the traditional areas of support with networking.
+Mentoring programs are recognized instruments for career advancement in economy and science.
+Universities use mentoring most notably for gender-equitable personnel development in order to prepare women for an academic career and support them in achieving leading roles.
+Mentoring focuses on support and advice given by an experienced mentor to a mentee (junior scientist or a student).
+In a mentoring partnership, mentees benefit from shared experiences and information provided by their mentors in several aspects: they access knowledge that is usually acquired informally and find support in advancing technical, social, and personal key competences.
+In addition, mentees are able to extend their professional network.
+Mentoring thus combines traditional areas of support with the field of networking.

-We would like you to know, that ‘FraMeS’ cannot bear eventual incurred costs, e.g. to go to the mentor.
+We would like to point out that FraMeS cannot bear eventual incurred costs, e.g. trips for meeting the mentor in person.

-In order to optimize your individual key competences, during the year you can take part in professional workshops about career management and advancement, self-marketing, management skills, time and self-management, external funding, publication strategy or training for the calling.
+The mentoring program FraMeS offers a variety of different trainings in order to enhance individual key competences.
+These trainings include professional workshops on the subject of career management and advancement, self-marketing, management skills, time and self-management, external funding, publication strategy, or training for the calling.

 Profit and expense

-Mentees find individual support in planning their own career; during workshops and regular meetings they acquire key competences e.g. in project, time and conflict management and they develop their own professional network.
-Mentees undertake to attend regularly workshops and network meetings during the 18-month programme.
-Meetings with the mentors are set up individually within the mentoring-tandem.
-The mentees will contribute to the evaluation of the programme.
+Mentees benefit from individual support and assistance in planning their own career.
+In workshops and regular networking meetings, they acquire key competences e.g. in project, time and conflict management and they develop and expand their own professional network.
+Mentees undertake to participate regularly in these workshops and meetings during the fifteen-month program.
+Meetings with the mentors must be arranged individually within the mentoring-tandem.

-After having taken part successfully in the programme, the mentees will receive a certificate for the participation.
+After having taken part successfully in the program, the mentees will receive a certificate.

-FraMeS is a project created by the equal opportunities officer of the university of Siegen, Dr. Elisabeth Heinrich, which respects the standards of the association Mentoring in science, Forum Mentoring e.V.
+FraMeS is a project provided by the equal opportunities officer of the University of Siegen, Dr. Elisabeth Heinrich, which respects the standards of the Federal Association of Mentoring in Science, Forum Mentoring e.V.